 Referred to as the CRSP, this Act authorized the creation of the area that has come to be known as Curecanti National Recreation Area.
-Section 8 of that Act reads as follows:
+Section 8 of that Act, as amended, reads as follows:

 "Sec.
 8. (Recreational and fish and wildlife facilities.) - In connection with the development of the Colorado River storage project and the participating projects, the Secretary is authorized and directed to investigate, plan, construct, operate, and maintain (1) public recreational facilities on lands withdrawn or acquired for the development of said project or of said participating projects, to conserve the scenery, the natural, historic, and archeologic objects, and the wildlife on said lands, and to provide for public use and enjoyment of the same and of the water areas created by these projects by such means as are consistent with the primary purposes of said projects; and (2) facilities to mitigate losses of, and improve conditions for, the propagation of fish and wildlife.
-The Secretary is authorized to acquire lands and to withdraw public lands from entry or other disposition under the public land laws necessary for the construction, operation, and maintenance of the facilities herein provided, and to dispose of them to Federal, State, and local governmental agencies by lease, transfer, exchange, or conveyance upon such terms and conditions as will best promote their development and operation in the public interest.
+The Secretary is authorized to acquire lands necessary for the construction, operation, and maintenance of the facilities herein provided, and to dispose of them to Federal, State, and local governmental agencies by lease, transfer, exchange, or conveyance upon such terms and conditions as will best promote their development and operation in the public interest.
 All costs incurred pursuant to this section shall be nonreimbursable and nonreturnable.
 (70 Stat.
-110; 43 U.S.C.
+IIO; 43 U.S.C.
 620g)"